Crime in Queensland: Youth gangs

 Youth gangs have played a large part in the amount of crime occurring within various problem areas of Brisbane.
 Such violence prompted the Queensland Commissioner to reactivate a Youth Gang Task-force in 2008.

 Other crime

-In October 2021, a wanted man tried to enter Queensland from New South Wales in a suitcase in that back of a truck.
+In October 2021, a wanted man tried to enter Queensland from New South Wales in a suitcase in the back of a truck.
 He was a drug smuggler and was not meant to leave his house.
-He was probably trying to leave the country.
-Police check vehicles because of the COVID-19 and they were surprised when there was a knock on the wall.
+Police checked the vehicle because of the COVID-19 and were surprised when there was a knock on the wall.

+Operation Ironside resulted in the nation's biggest organised crime bust in June 2021.
+In Queensland, 38 people were arrested on more than 150 charges.
+Six major criminal syndicates were dismantled.

+Copper wire theft is a growing trend in South East Queensland with sporting clubs and construction sites targeted.

+In June 2023, it was reported that an average of 55 car thefts occur across Queensland every day.
+Queensland is the state or territory where you are most likely to get your car stolen.

+By 2021, the Queensland Police Service was responding to an average of more than 400 cases of domestic violence every day.

+In April 2024, a Brisbane man was charged after being found to be the Australian leader of a transnational organised crime organisation that was responsible for smuggling in and distributing tonnes of drugs into Australia.